 - What funding is available?

-The School of Psychology is offering up to 7 Doctoral Research Studentships for entry in 2023 for student-proposed projects with any supervisor.
+The School of Psychology is offering up to 8 Doctoral Research Studentships for entry in 2023 for student-proposed projects with any supervisor.
 Entry can be in Sept 2023, Jan 2024 or May 2024 but all studentships will be allocated following the deadline on 6 January 2023 so please do not miss that deadline and specify your intended entry date on your application.
-Some supervisors have suggested research outlines of projects they would like to supervise.
-We will also have Psychology Doctoral Research Scholarships on topics proposed by supervisors which will be advertised on our Prospectus.
+Here is a list of potential supervisors seeking applications this year with information about the kinds of projects they would like to supervise.
+We will also have Psychology Doctoral Research Scholarships on topics proposed by supervisors which will be listed on the same page.

 - South Coast Biosciences Network (SoCoBio)